Oracle Tutorial

 SHUTDOWN ABORT

-The SHUTDOWN ABORT is not recommended and only used on some occasions.
-The SHUTDOWN ABORT has a similar effect as you unplug the power of the server.
+The SHUTDOWN ABORT is not recommended and is only used on some occasions.
+The SHUTDOWN ABORT has a similar effect as unplugging the power of the server.
 The database will be in an inconsistent state.
 Therefore, you should never use the SHUTDOWN ABORT command before backing up the database.
 If you try to do so, you may not be able to recover the backup.

 It is recommended to use the SHUTDOWN ABORT only when you want to shut down the database instantaneously.
 For example, if you know a power shutdown is going to happen in a minute or you experience some problems when starting up a database instance.